-By 1900, Joseph and Hannah were no longer together.
-Joseph married another woman, Rachel Shannon, in 1884.
+By 1900, Joseph had apparently left Hannah and married another woman, Rachel Shannon, in 1884.
 Joseph’s marriage to Rachel was not a happy one; they had a very contentious divorce in 1895.

 Joseph appears to have been quite a character; he was charged with crimes numerous times in circuit court records between the years 1882-1896.

 By 1900, Hannah was listed as head of household with five children: Odie, Doss, Pearl, Magnolia and Alma.
-Although Joseph was clearly alive, Hannah reported that she was widowed.
+Hannah reported that she was widowed but she was not.
 Perhaps a testament to how she felt about him?

-Hannah secondly married John J. Bradley and her last three daughters all regarded him as their father.
+Hannah secondly married John J. Bradley.
 Hannah died in 1925 and is buried in the Norwood cemetery.

 An 1866 Hardin County Court record illuminates Joseph Harbour’s family background.
 It records “..a colored woman named Marge” apprenticing her children out to white men in the community.
 Her sons Joseph and Alexander were apprenticed to Thomas Maxwell.